fs-connect/connectAppGen/README.md

 ## 2. Build & Run your Docker Container

-a.
-Build your own Container:
+1. Build your own Container:
 `docker build -t connectGen .`

-b.
-Simply Run :
+2. Simply Run :
   `docker run --name appGen -d -p 8888:8888 connectGen`

  Then browse to http://docker-machine-ip:8888/ (if local machine use: localhost:8888).

-c.
-Open the Notebook: ConnectAppGen - and execute the cells.
+3. Open the Notebook: ConnectAppGen - and execute the cells.

 You will then be able to browse through the auto-generated applications accordingly.